Serverless Is Not Always Cheaper: When to Move Off Lambda

 Hidden Costs That Add Up

 Lambda's per-invocation cost is only part of the picture.
-API Gateway adds $3.50 per million requests.
-CloudWatch Logs charges for every log line Lambda emits.
-If you're using Provisioned Concurrency to avoid cold starts, you're paying for reserved capacity anyway, which negates the 'pay only for what you use' benefit.
-We audited one client who was spending $4,200/month on Lambda plus $2,800/month on API Gateway and CloudWatch for a set of APIs that could run on two Fargate tasks for $120/month.
+API Gateway (REST API type) adds $3.50 per million requests and $0.09/GB for data transfer.
+If you are using HTTP API instead of REST API, it is $1.00 per million, which helps but still adds up.
+CloudWatch Logs charges $0.50 per GB ingested for every log line Lambda emits, and Lambda functions are notoriously chatty loggers by default.
+If you are using Provisioned Concurrency to avoid cold starts, you pay $0.0000041667 per GB-second of provisioned capacity, which is essentially paying for reserved compute.
+That negates the 'pay only for what you use' benefit.
+We audited one client who was spending $4,200/month on Lambda plus $2,800/month on API Gateway and CloudWatch Logs plus $1,100/month on Provisioned Concurrency for a set of 12 APIs that could run on two Fargate tasks behind an ALB for $120/month total.
+The ALB adds $22/month plus $0.008 per LCU-hour, which is still a fraction of the API Gateway cost.

 Signs You Should Move Off Lambda

-You should evaluate a migration from Lambda to containers when: your functions run consistently above 10 million invocations per month, you're using Provisioned Concurrency on more than 5 functions, your P95 latency requirements are under 100ms (cold starts make this unreliable), you need persistent database connections (Lambda's connection pooling with RDS Proxy adds cost and complexity), or your functions share significant code and would be simpler as a single service with multiple endpoints.
+You should evaluate a migration from Lambda to containers when: your functions consistently exceed 10 million invocations per month per function, you are using Provisioned Concurrency on more than 5 functions, your P95 latency requirements are under 100ms (cold starts make this unreliable even with SnapStart or Provisioned Concurrency), you need persistent database connections (Lambda's connection pooling with RDS Proxy adds $0.015 per vCPU-hour and introduces its own latency), your functions share significant code and would be simpler as a single Express.js or FastAPI service with multiple endpoints, or you are hitting Lambda concurrency limits (default 1,000 per region) and requesting quota increases regularly.
+We also recommend moving off Lambda when your team is spending significant time debugging Lambda-specific issues: cold starts, timeout errors at the 15-minute limit, package size constraints (250MB unzipped, 50MB zipped for direct upload), or ephemeral storage limitations.

 How We Handle the Migration

-We don't recommend ripping out Lambda entirely.
+We do not recommend ripping out Lambda entirely.
 The move is surgical: identify the high-volume, latency-sensitive functions that are costing the most, containerize those as ECS Fargate services, and keep Lambda for the event-driven, bursty workloads where it still wins.
-On a recent engagement, we migrated 8 high-traffic Lambda functions to 3 Fargate services.
-Monthly compute cost dropped from $3,800 to $890, P95 latency improved by 60%, and the team stopped dealing with cold start complaints from users.
+Our migration process follows a clear sequence.
+First, we instrument every Lambda function with X-Ray tracing and export metrics to a cost dashboard, tagging each function with its monthly invocation count, average duration, and total cost.
+Second, we rank functions by monthly cost and identify the top 20% that account for 80% of spend.
+Third, we containerize those functions into grouped services using a framework like Express.js (Node.js) or FastAPI (Python), keeping the same API contracts so downstream consumers are unaffected.
+Fourth, we deploy to ECS Fargate behind an ALB, validate with shadow traffic for 1 week, then switch over.
+On a recent engagement, we migrated 8 high-traffic Lambda functions into 3 Fargate services.
+Monthly compute cost dropped from $3,800 to $890.
+P95 latency improved by 60% (from 340ms to 135ms) because cold starts were eliminated entirely.
+The team also stopped dealing with cold start complaints from users hitting the login and search endpoints.